Skip to main content

 Additional Employee Benefits

-- Fitness Facilities: Larger local employers and multinational corporations often provide on-site gym facilities for their employees.
+• Fitness Facilities: Larger local employers and multinational corporations often provide on-site gym facilities for their employees.
 In contrast, smaller businesses might offer subsidies for gym memberships.
-It’s important to note that fitness-related benefits are classified as taxable services, and additional taxes may apply when reimbursing these services through health insurance—a common practice in Lithuania.
+It’s important to note that fitness-related benefits are generally taxable, and additional taxes may apply when reimbursing these services through health insurance.

 Work Permit in Lithuania

 Lithuania is an attractive destination for foreign professionals seeking employment opportunities, thanks to its robust economy and appealing lifestyle.
 The country, as a member of the European Union, offers unique immigration regulations that facilitate the hiring of both EU and non-EU citizens.
-While EU nationals can work in Lithuania without a visa or work permit, non-EU citizens must navigate a structured process to obtain a work permit and a national visa (D) for residency.
+While EU nationals can work in Lithuania without a work permit, non-EU citizens must usually follow the structured process applicable to work permits and temporary residence permits.

 Types of Work Permits

-Lithuania offers various types of work permits tailored to different employment needs:
+Lithuania offers various types of work-related immigration routes tailored to different employment needs:

-- EU Blue Card: Designed for highly skilled workers, this permit allows non-EU nationals to work and live in Lithuania while offering a pathway to permanent residency.
+• EU Blue Card: Designed for highly skilled workers, this route allows non-EU nationals to work and live in Lithuania while offering a pathway to long-term residence.

-- Intra-Company Transfer Visa: This permit is for employees who are transferred within a multinational company to a branch or subsidiary in Lithuania.
+• Intra-Company Transfer: This route is for employees who are transferred within a multinational company to a branch or subsidiary in Lithuania.

-- General Work Permit: A standard work permit for non-EU nationals seeking employment in various sectors.
+• General Work Route: A standard work-related route for non-EU nationals seeking employment in various sectors, typically involving a work permit and a temporary residence permit for employment.

-- Seasonal Work Visa: Specifically for individuals looking to engage in seasonal employment, often in agriculture or tourism.
+• Seasonal Work: Specifically for individuals looking to engage in seasonal employment, often in agriculture or tourism.

 Application Process for a Work Permit

-To work in Lithuania, non-EU citizens must follow these steps to secure a work permit:
+To work in Lithuania, non-EU citizens must generally follow these steps:

 Duration and Extensions